WISEflow for students

 • PNG

-Note: if your coursework brief instructs you to upload a specific file type not listed in the table above, those instructions should take priority.
+Note: if your coursework brief instructs you to upload a specific file type not listed in the table above, those instructions should be followed.

 Browser recommendations

 We would recommend using Chrome to access WISEflow as this is generally the most stable and supportive browser.
-The following web browsers are also suggested:
+The following web browsers can also be used:

 • Edge